APACTestDrive/Container-Native-Development-with-OKE/LabGuide100.md

 ## Required Artifacts

 - The following lab requires:
-  - an Oracle Cloud Trial Account
+  - An Oracle Cloud Trial Account

 # Provision Kubernetes Using the OCI Console